Platform21 April 2026

 Judgment is a process, not a moment

-The practical implication for founders and builders is straightforward.
-The point before execution is the cheapest moment to surface a weak assumption.
+The practical implication for founders and builders is unchanged.
+The point before execution is the cheapest moment to surface a weak assumption, a weak question, or a weak plan.
 Every week of work built on an unexamined premise adds cost to the eventual correction.
-Structured deliberation is not overhead.
-It is what prevents weak reasoning from compounding into expensive problems.
+Structured deliberation with intake is not overhead.
+It is what prevents both weak reasoning and the wrong problem from compounding into expensive problems.